-OVI / DUI & Boating Under the Influence (BUI)
+OVI / DUI - Boating Under the Influence

 Law enforcement officers come into contact with boaters for various reasons.
 For example, another boater may report your activity to law enforcement, or an officer may simply choose to inspect your boat.
 If, during that contact with you, the officer has a reason to believe you may be boating under the influence, the officer will conduct a B.U.I. investigation.
 For a B.U.I. investigation, an officer uses the same investigative techniques as those used in a DUI/OVI case.
 Those techniques include field sobriety tests, breath tests, urine tests, and blood tests.
 Refusing a breath/blood/urine test will lead to a one-year suspension of your right to operate and/or register a watercraft vessel in the state of Ohio.Penalties For Boating Under The Influence (BUI) In Ohio

 If you have been charged with Boating Under The Influence (B.U.I.) in Columbus, Ohio or the central Ohio area and hope to avoid the consequences of a B.U.I. conviction, contact an attorney with expertise in DUI / OVI defense.
-I have that expertise, and I have experience defending clients charged with B.U.I. in Franklin County, Delaware County, and other courts in the central Ohio area.
-Based on my expertise, experience, and elite service, my fees are at the high end of the fee scale.
-I charge flat fees, so you will know the total cost of my services before my representation begins.
-For more information about me, see my profile, and for more information about my practice, see the firm overview.
-If you would like to discuss how I can help with your B.U.I. case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+We have that expertise, and we have experience defending clients charged with B.U.I. in Franklin County, Delaware County, and other courts in the central Ohio area.
+Based on our expertise, experience, and elite service, our fees are at the high end of the fee scale.
+We charge flat fees, so you will know the total cost of our services before our representation begins.
+For more information about the Dominy Law Firm, see the firm overview.
+If you would like to discuss how we can help with your B.U.I. case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.